CornerstonesQC/CornerstonesStartup/README.md

 # Technical setup

-##Python and Jupyter
 If you have been admitted to full school participation or if you wish to attack the challenge problems on your own please follow the instructions below.

+## Python and Jupyter

 Coding will be done in Python using Jupyter notebooks.
 Necessary setup has been done for you using Python 3.8 version of Anaconda.
-   - If you do not have Anaconda set up please set it up using installer apropriate for your system from [here](https://www.anaconda.com/products/individual#Downloads)
+   - If you do not have Python 3.8 Anaconda set up please set it up using installer apropriate for your system from [here](https://www.anaconda.com/products/individual#Downloads)
-   -
+   - Next clone this repo and